What Is Paranoia?

 When the tension ratchets up in your life, you could start to feel more suspicious of other people.
 And the stress doesn’t have to be something negative like illness or job loss.
 Even a happy occasion, like a wedding, can create a kind of stress that brings out paranoid thoughts along with the joy.

-To help ease the tension you can:
+To help ease the tension, you can:

 One condition, paranoid personality disorder, can make it hard to trust others.
-It can cause negative thoughts about people that just aren’t true, like “They don’t like me,” or “They’re making fun of me,” or even “They’re plotting against me.”
+It can cause negative thoughts about people that just aren’t true, like “They don’t like me,” “They’re making fun of me,” or even “They’re plotting against me.”
 In some cases, no amount of evidence will convince you otherwise.
 This can lead to true clinical paranoia.
 Though you might not believe every unrealistic thought that enters your head, you believe some of them.

-Borderline personality disorder, in which you have fast emotional swings where you can worship someone one moment and hate them the next, can also cause paranoid thoughts and even full-blown clinical paranoia in some people.
+Borderline personality disorder, in which you have fast emotional swings where you can worship someone one moment and hate them the next, can also cause paranoid thoughts and even clinical paranoia in some people.